RESOStandards/reso-certification-help/docs/providers.md

 **N/A:** Indicates that the given recipient has not completed Data Dictionary availability testing yet.

-Please contact RESO at certification@reso.org if you have any questions about interpretting reports.
+Please contact RESO at certification@reso.org if you have any questions about interpreting reports.

 <br />